MatteCarra/AccA/README.md

 ACC is primarily intended for [extending battery service life](https://batteryuniversity.com/learn/article/how_to_prolong_lithium_based_batteries).
 On the flip side, the name says it all.

-AccA is an official ACC configuration/management app.
-Its main target are those unfamiliar with terminal.
+AccA is an official ACC front-end app.
+It targets mainly those who feel uncomfortable with terminal.

 ---
 ## PREREQUISITES

-AccA won't run without ACC. the latter has prerequisites of its own.
-Refer to its [documentation](https://github.com/VR-25/acc/blob/master/README.md) for details.

-When first launched, AccA attempts to install ACC automatically.
-Less than 100kb of data are downloaded.
-Future versions of the app will ship with ACC built-in.
+- Any root solution
+- Busybox (only if not rooted with Magisk)

+Notes

+- ACC comes bundled into AccA.
+Any existing version is automatically uninstalled.
+- Uninstalling AccA also removes ACC.
+The daemon must be stopped beforehand.
+Otherwise, reboot after the removal or run `acc --daemon stop`.
+- You'll be given options to upgrade/downgrade ACC, and even schedule automatic upgrades.